Domestic Violence Crimes in California

 Domestic violence crimes are taken very seriously by law enforcement, prosecutors, and the courts in California.
 A person can be charged with domestic violence despite little evidence for the crime.
-Conviction for domestic violence crimes can permanently alter a person’s life, which is why it is critical that a person charged with this type of offense has an experienced criminal defense attorney by their side to present their case and protect their rights.
+A conviction for domestic violence crimes can permanently alter a person’s life, which is why it is critical that a person charged with this type of offense has an experienced criminal defense attorney by their side to present their case and protect their rights.
 At The Law Offices of Omar Gastelum and Associates, our team is prepared to defend you.
 Call or contact us today to learn more.

 What is Considered Domestic Violence?

-California law defines domestic violence as any harm or threats of harm on an intimate partner.
+California law defines domestic violence as any harm or threat of harm on an intimate partner.
 An intimate partner can mean many different people in a household, including a current or former spouse, current or former domestic partner, current or former fiancée, current or former live-in romantic partner, parent of a child in common, or someone the accused is or was in a dating relationship with.
 A domestic violence victim can also include a child and anyone related by blood or marriage to the second degree.

 Domestic violence crimes encompass a wide range of alleged behavior, from battery and abuse to threats and neglect.
 Inflicting the slightest injury to an intimate partner can be considered domestic violence, as does inflicting corporal punishment or endangering a child.
 Physical, emotional, and financial abuse of an elder is considered domestic violence, as are non-physical acts such as stalking or making threats.